EB1A Criteria: What USCIS is Really Looking For

 • You can also use certified patents (pending patents are not probative).
 The best evidence is any use of your work being utilized by others in your field – these can come in the form of contracts to use your patent or press about your unique inventions.

-Evidence of the foreign national’s authorship of scholarly articles in professional or major trade publications or other major media;
+Evidence of the foreign national’s authorship of scholarly articles in professional or major trade publications or other major media, one of the EB1A requirements criteria;

 • Here, you can submit any publications that include your name and accomplishments;